jchai002/choir-justice-supplies/fr/en/ooma-office-mobile-app.markdown

 ## How do I get started with Ooma Office Mobile?

 First, make your Ooma Office system administrator has enabled Mobile App on your extension.
-The administrator can enable the Mobile App by following the directions in the online tutorial located [here](https://www.youtube.com/watch?v=kNUPwWJualM&feature=youtu.be), or by following the steps outlined beolow:
+The administrator can enable the Mobile App by following the steps outlined beolow:

 1. Log into the Ooma Office Manager at [http://office.ooma.com](http://office.ooma.com) and navigate to "[Extensions](http://office.ooma.com/#extensions)" under the "Setup" tab.
 2. Click on the user to whom you would like to add the Mobile App.